David-Durst/embeddedHaskellAetherling/theory/Basic.md

 `Partition` and `Unpartition` convert between the types in a way that preserves the identity function.
 ```
 Unpartition no ni .
 Partition no ni == Id
+Partition no ni .
+Unpartition no ni == Id
 ```

 The following commutativity diagram shows the relationship between functions on isomorphic types.